Toyota Yaris iA Insurance Rates

 Rates are averaged for all Toyota Yaris iA models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Cheapest Toyota Yaris iA Insurance
+How to Find the Best Toyota Yaris iA Insurance

-- Consumers who require more liability coverage will pay an extra $410 each year to go from a low limit to the 250/500 level
+- Policyholders who purchase increased levels of liability coverage will pay about $410 every year to raise limits from a 30/60 limit to the 250/500 level

 Rate Tables and Charts